Paul David Wilson: Leo Burnett Worldwide

 In 1977, a chance meeting at a barbershop brought Wilson to the attention of Don Richards, a young vice-president and account executive at Leo Burnett Worldwide, Chicago's largest and most celebrated advertising agency.
 Richards had been hired to facilitate Burnett's efforts to identify promising new African American staffers and suppliers, so he was ready to talk business even on a weekend trip to his barber.
 On hearing the young composer's story, Richards handed him a card, saying, "Call me... next week."
 Wilson made sure he called Richards.
 That meeting was most fortunate for Wilson and for Herschel.
 It set them on the path to success and helped establish their reputation with even the biggest and best clients, which included such major brand names as Kraft, Quaker Oats, Campbell Soup Company, United Airlines, Kellogg Company, Coca-Cola, Joseph Schlitz Brewing Company, Anheuser Busch, Busch Entertainment, Disney-ABC Domestic Television, Mars Incorporated, Alberto-Culver and Oprah Winfrey’s Harpo Productions (Oprah Winfrey).
 In 1980, People magazine, they featured an article on Wilson.
 The title was "Lookout.
 A Guide To The Up And Coming."

 Wilson says, "To be successful, you have to be a chameleon.
 You're paid to do a job, not to be a conscience."
 Wilson wrote and composed many memorable TV and Radio music spots during the commercial phase of his career.
 Some of the many highlights include; "I Wanna Pop, I Wanna Shasta" for Shasta Beverages, "Sweet Talker, Betty Crocker" for Betty Crocker, "Mmm, Ahh, Ohh, Pop ‘N Fresh Dough" for Pillsbury.
 "Until 1981, I was known for lavish, heartwarming arrangements," says Wilson, who is a classically trained flutist with degrees in composition and orchestration.
 "Then I had a hit with "I Wanna Pop!
 I Wanna Shasta!" and suddenly I was the rock ‘n’ roll guy, the king of the synthesizers."

-Wilson won a prestigious CLIO award for his arranging work on the McDonald's commercial "Makin’ Music."
+Wilson won a CLIO award for his arranging work on the McDonald's commercial "Makin’ Music."